jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 ## Slurm
 - There is a dedicated [SLURM FAQ](../slurm/slurm-faq.md) document
+- Commands related to SLURM can be found in [this document](../slurm/slurm-commands-ref.md)

 ## SSH
 - For a variety of questions and information about ssh - please see our [ssh document](../access/ssh.md).